rpuig2001/CDM/README.md

 UAL422,0844
 ``

-### How to use them?
-https://ecfmp.vatsim.net/api/v1/plugin should be set in the Flow Measure field of the CDMconfig.xml.

 ## FTP files and format
 ### Files
 Every airport will have a different txt file (ex.
 LEBL airport: CDM_data_LEBL.txt)